-Inspired by Seth Godin’s “The Practice,” one of the first fundamental questions I now ask clients is, “what is it for?”
-It is a fantastic question to set the stage.
+Inspired by Seth Godin’s “The Practice,” one of the first fundamental questions I ask clients is, “what is it for?”
+Even if Chibi will help me creatively help my reader, it is a fantastic question to set the stage.
 Partly because it sort of stops you in your tracks for a second.

 What Do You Mean “What is it For?”